pippinbarr/v-r-5/process/journal.md

 So my current worst case (which I still need to test step by step) is to build my own terrain with low resolution assets and texture it myself with the terrain tools and... well, just hope that it ends up being small.
 I suppose I'm "learning" something?
 None of this has a lot to do with shadows beyond the idea that context matters and there's a strong feeling in my soul that it's better to be casting shadows on more organic feeling territory than on something immediately pegged as "low poly".

 That's it for now bud.

+## Point Filter for the Win -- Friday, 1 September 2023

+Been a week.
+As in, like, it's *been a week* in both the figurative and literal senses.
+Or whatever, it's been a week man.

+Today, per my previous commit, Jonathan Lessard managed to save me serious trouble/sadness by pointing out you can set textures to use a "point" filter which means they scale based on nearest-neighbour or whatever, preserving hard edges and that minecrafty look we know and love.
+So now it's become possible to use my 128x128 textures, scale them up so they're less repeated-looking, but to keep them crispy instead of blurry.
+The result being that I think the island looks pretty nice and it's exporting at 9.2MB textured (though not textured well enough yet).

+A next task is just figuring out how to texture (and detail?) it well enough that it looks kind of busy and alive and as much like the original Island pack as possible, while being substantively smaller.
+I wonder now whether I can also do the point filter thing on the detail brush things as well, probably?
+Good if so.

+Anyway I have some hopes for the island at this point and getting a build that maybe ultimately is under 20MB or something?
+Is that realistic?
+I really don't know, probably not but still we've made some serious progress at this point.

+So: more texturing is next, followed by returning to trying to probuild some buildings sensibly.